erkkah/sslr/README.md

 SSLR is meant to be run regularly to poll the source database and update the target database.
 All operations are performed in chunks, and can be throttled to limit the load of the source database.

-In many cases, the basic config described above works just fine.
+In many cases, the basic configuration described above works just fine.
 Depending on the source data structure, table size and optional filtering, you might need to tweak a couple of options to increase performance.

 ### Chunking